 (8) Income Tax Refunds – Where income-tax has been deducted from the Investment income, it should be seen that a refund thereof has been obtained since charitable institutions are exempt from payment of Income-tax.
 This involves :

 - vouching the Income-tax refund with the correspondence with the Income-tax Department; and

 - checking the calculation of the repayment of claims.

 - Vouching payment of grants, also verifying that the grants have been paid only for a charitable purpose or purposes falling within the purview of the objects for which the charitable institution has been set up and that no trustee, director or member of the Managing Committee has benefited therefrom either directly or indirectly.

-- Verifying the schedules of securities held, as well as inventories of properties both movable and immovable inspecting the securities and title deeds of property and physical verification of the movable properties on a test-basis.
+- Verifying the schedules of securities held, as well as inventories of properties both movable and immovable by inspecting the securities and title deeds of property and by physical verification of the movable properties on a test-basis.

 - Verifying the cash and bank balances.

 - Ascertaining that any funds contributed for a special purpose have been utilised for the purpose.